Who can participate in the annual life sciences research forum?

 How will I receive my award?

-If you win an award, you will receive your award at the awards ceremony on Friday, April 14.
+If you win an award, you will receive your award at the awards ceremony on Friday (see schedule for time).

 Where can I find resources to assist me in creating my research poster?